yehia67/documentation/node-software/0.1/iri/how-to-guides/run-an-iri-node-on-linux.md

     sudo apt-get upgrade -y
     ```

 2. Make a directory in which to download the IRI Java file.
-Change `jake` to your Linux username.
+Replace `jake` with your username.

     ```bash
     mkdir /home/jake/node
     ```
     :::info:
-    If you see 'mkdir: cannot create directory...' in the output, you probably copied and pasted the command without changing `jake` to your Linux username.
+    If you see 'mkdir: cannot create directory...' in the output, you may have copied and pasted the command without changing `jake` to your Linux username.
     :::

 3. Download and install the Java 8 OpenJDK